rscandino/server-utils/docs/multiplexers.md

 ### Good practices
 Multiplexers are persistent and they can become a mess if forgotten, good practices should be followed in order to avoid that!

-#### Always use a named session
-It's much easier to **remember and re-attach** to a session named web-server than to one named 12345.pts-0.server.
+- **Always use a named session**: It's much easier to **remember and re-attach** to a session named web-server than to one named 12345.pts-0.server.

-#### Remember to end sessions
-When you are done with a session remember to end it in order not to leave heavy sessions constantly running in the background.
+- **Remember to end sessions**: When you are done with a session remember to end it in order not to leave heavy sessions constantly running in the background.
 Try at least to check regurarly if you have open sessions left.

-#### Know your tool (keymaps/commands)
-Learn the prefix key, and at least how to retrieve the other available commands, these tools are extremely useful! e.g. Renaming windows (`[Prefix]+,` in `tmux`), jump between windows, jump between sessions.
+- **Know your tool (keymaps/commands)**: Learn the prefix key, and at least how to retrieve the other available commands, these tools are extremely useful! e.g. Renaming windows (`[Prefix]+,` in `tmux`), jump between windows, jump between sessions.

 ## Screen